 A new system of Credit Reporting known as Comprehensive Credit Reporting or Positive Credit Reporting has been mandated by the Australian government and is set to begin rolling throughout 2018.
 The rollout will see the Big Four being required to provide 50% of their comprehensive credit reporting data to credit reporting bodies by the 1st of July 2018, with the remaining 50% needing to be ready for reporting bodies by the 1st of July 2019.
 This roll-out will see all other financial institutions following in the Big Fours’ footsteps.

 So, what is comprehensive credit reporting?

-It is a method that provide credit reporting bodies greater, and more in-depth data that credit providers hold on their clients.
+It is a method that provides credit reporting bodies with greater, and more in-depth data that credit providers hold on their clients.
 Things that will be provided include;